Meridian Centre: Arena information

 The arena offers four main concession stands as well as multiple food carts and seat vendors.
 The IceDogs also run a retail store inside the Meridian Centre.
 The arena offers basic concession fare but also has other menu items not typically found including jalapeño sausages, macaroni and cheese and fresh salads.
 Beer including craft beers and local wines can be found throughout the concourse.
 The arena also has the IceDogs store which is the main retail store for the IceDogs and sells all fan gear.

 Sports

 The primary tenant at the Meridian Centre is the Niagara IceDogs of the Ontario Hockey League.
 The Niagara IceDogs won their first game at the Meridian Centre on October 16, 2014, against the Belleville Bulls by a score of 7–4 in front of a sellout crowd of 5,300, the largest attendance in franchise history.
 This record was later broken when standing room tickets were sold during the 2015–16 playoffs with an attendance of 5,580.

+From 2014-2016, the Meridian Centre hosted the Niagara Lock Monsters of the short lived Canadian Lacrosse League.
+They won a championship in their inaugural season.